sntcristian/zibaldoned/README.md

       labels
       and aliases in Wikidata
-3. Match names of people extracted in the previous step to portions of Zibaldone's text by using exact string matching and a combination of NER with levenshtein distance in order to find surface forms in the text which are not present in our dictionary of names
+3. Match names of people extracted in the previous step to portions of Zibaldone's text by using exact string matching and a combination of POS-tagging with levenshtein distance in order to find surface forms in the text which are not present in our dictionary of names
    1. Source code is available [here](scripts_extraction/annotate_paragraphs.py)